tgodzik/PartModellingSystem/README.md

 PartModellingSystem
 ===================

-Simulation for making the best shape for robot parts.
+Simulation for making the best shap.
+Needs to have first the basic shapes and mutation strategy.

 It reguires OpenDynamicsEngine.
 To install it and python bindings: